Sorry, you need to enable JavaScript to visit this website.

 Social security coverage during apprenticeships in Denmark

-If a VET student is obliged to take the practical training at an enterprise in another part of the country, the student may be entitled to mobility funding from the Employers’ Reimbursement Fund (AUB).
+If a VET student is obliged to take up practical training at an enterprise in another part of the country, the student may be entitled to mobility funding from the Employers’ Reimbursement Fund (AUB).

 Traineeships in the private sector outside the formal education system in Denmark